Mayfield High School (New Mexico): Rivalry

+Historically MHS has been the rival of Las Cruces High School.
+The rivalry has existed in since the founding of MHS, with a legacy spanning several decades of heated matches and competition for the best team in the city.
+There is often enough fan turnout to be played at Aggie Memorial Stadium.
 The Mayfield-Las Cruces high school football rivalry was voted the 9th best in the nation by rivals.com in 2008, and was ranked the 2nd biggest rivalry by USA today in 2013.
 The movie "Cruces Divided" was filmed based on this rivalry.

 Athletics

-MHS competes in the New Mexico Activities Association (NMAA), as a class 6A school in District 3.
-In 2014, NMAA realigned the state's schools in to six classifications and adjusted district boundaries.
-In addition to Mayfield High School, the schools in District 3-6A include: Oñate High School, Las Cruces High School, Gadsden High School and Deming High School.
+MHS competes in the New Mexico Activities Association (NMAA), as a class 5A school in District 4.
+In addition to Mayfield High School, the schools in District 4-5A include: Artesia High School, Goddard High School, and Roswell High School.
+MHS has a long history of athletic successes, including winning the state championship in football in 1971, 1995, 1996, 1998, 2005, 2006, 2007, and 2010.